Nuclear Energy - Will it help solve climate change?

 On December 17, 2019 climate scientist James Hansen and others wrote,

-A recent article in Energy Policy examines the potential of Nuclear Energy in helping to solve the climate crisis in more detail.
+This recent article in Energy Policy examines the potential of Nuclear Energy in helping to solve the climate crisis in more detail.
 The highlights of the article which do not support nuclear energy are quoted as follows:

 • Nuclear power's contribution to climate change mitigation is and will be very limited.

 • Currently nuclear power avoids 2–3% of total global GHG emissions per year.

 • According to current planning this value will decrease even further until 2040.